 Again if you have assembled your own PC, you have to look up your motherboard’s model number on Google and then download the driver from your motherboard manufacturer’s website.
 After installing the latest driver Reboot windows to take effect the changes and let us know this helps, the Internet connection start working or not.

 Also, some users mentioned on the Microsoft forum, Reddit that this issue is fixed when the system is restarted and fast startup is disabled.
 To disable Fast Startup, you need to:

 - Open the control panel, and click on Power Options

 - Click on Choose what the power buttons do / Choose what the power button does in the left pane.

 - Click on Change settings that are currently unavailable.

 - Near the bottom of the window, uncheck the checkbox beside Turn on fast startup (recommended) to disable Fast Startup.

 - Close the System Settings

 - Restart your computer.

-Tried every solution that we mentioned above but couldn’t fix the problem, then its time to contact your ISP support and ask them to create a ticket regarding this.
-They will walk you through some troubleshooting steps and it that fails, they will fix it for you on their end.
+Tried every solution that we mentioned above but couldn’t fix the problem, then it’s time to contact your ISP support and ask them to create a ticket regarding this.
+They will walk you through some troubleshooting steps and if that fails, they will fix it for you on their end.